fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

 Two symbols do not fit in the num+sym layer and need to move to the left thumb on the base layer.
 Apostrophe and '\_' are a convenient choice for typing and programming respectively.
 Apostrophe is placed on the Shift key to avoid the thumb jumping when typing "I'm". '\_' is on the num+sym layer key, which forces the thumb to jump when typing "UPPER_CASE_MACRO" names and avoids accidentally activating a tap+hold of '\_' instead of holding the layer key.

 The shifted symbols of ',' and '.' are normally '<' and '>'.
-They are moved to the num+sym layer to avoid the thumbs jumping between Shift and Sym for common bigrams such as '->' and '=>'.
-They are replaced on the base layer with '~' and '!' by sending different keycodes when Shift is active.
+They are moved to the num+sym layer to avoid the thumbs jumping between Shift and Sym for common bigrams such as '->', '<=' and '>='.
+They are replaced on the base layer with '#' and '@' by sending different keycodes when Shift is active.
+Those two symbols are not typically used in bigrams with other symbols, therefore they are the best candidates for moving to the base layer.

 Num+Sym Layer
 -------------

 ```
-   Top row tap:   `   @   #   $   %              ^   &   *   (   )
+   Top row tap:   !   `   ~   $   %              ^   &   *   (   )
   Home row tap:   1   2   3   4   5              6   7   8   9   0
-Bottom row tap:   [   {   }   ]   |              +   =   <   >   \
+Bottom row tap:   [   {   }   ]   \              +   =   <   >   |
 Bottom row hold: Ctl Gui Alt AGr                        Alt Gui Ctl
      Thumb tap:                  ___ ___     "   -
      Thumb hold:                            C+M AGr
 ```

 This layer works without the Shift key.
 Numbers are on the home row.
-The corresponding shifted number symbols are in the upper row (except '!', which is replacing '>' on the base layer).
+The corresponding shifted number symbols are in the upper row (except '#' and '@', which are replacing '<' and '>' on the base layer).

 '<' and '>' keep their normal positions, so the only thing that changes is the "Shift" key used to activate them.
-Backslash takes the place of Slash.
+Pipe takes the place of Slash.
 Plus and Equals take the remaining right-hand bottom-row keys.
+This puts most of the common math and logical operators on the right hand.

-The left bottom row has brackets, curly braces and Pipe.
+The left bottom row has brackets, curly braces and Backslash.
 The nested arrangement of the brackets around the curly braces makes the "[]" bigram easier to type than having the closed bracket on the ring finger.

 The right thumb types double quotes and '-'.
 Since '-' is often surrounded by Space, it uses the same key as Space.
 That way the right thumb doesn't need to jump when typing such sequences.
 A second AltGr mod-tap key is added in the left bottom row to allow modifying the two symbols on the right thumb.